 Start-up Ultra Sigma.
 The software starts searching for the analyzer resources currently connected to the PC; or click USB-TMC to search manually.

 4) View the resource

 The resources found are shown under the "RIGOL Online Resource" catalog.
-The instrument model and USB interface information are also displayed as shown in the figure below.
+The instrument model and USB interface information are also displayed.